sahana/eden_deploy_manual/README.md

 These scripts can be used to deploy Eden on a single, usually virtual, machine.

 There are 5 alternative stacks supported by these scripts:
+* nginx + PostGIS (on Debian Linux versions 8, 9 or 10) - recommended
+    install-eden-nginx-postgis.sh
+    configure-eden-nginx-postgis.sh

-* Cherokee + PostGIS (on Debian Linux versions 7, 8 or 9)
+* Cherokee + PostGIS (on Debian Linux versions 7, 8, 9 or 10)
     install-eden-cherokee-postgis.sh
     configure-eden-cherokee-postgis.sh

-* nginx + PostGIS (on Debian Linux versions 7, 8 or 9)
-    install-eden-nginx-postgis.sh
-    configure-eden-nginx-postgis.sh

-* Apache + MySQL (on Debian Linux versions 7, 8 or 9)
+* Apache + MySQL (on Debian Linux versions 7, 8, 9 or 10)
     install-eden-apache-mysql.sh
     configure-eden-apache-mysql.sh